gtookes1/New-Sheriff-In-Town/README.md

 <h2>Summary</h2
 ____________________________________________________________________

-  In this project, we have created two virtual machines one that acts as a dns server and one that represents many clients/users within a network.
-This is the very foundation needed for creating and deploying Active Directory.
+  Mircosoft Azure helps individuals with building, storing, and running things easily on the web.
+In this project, one of two virtual machines have been created within Azure.
+One that is the domain controller but also acts as a dns server while the other one represents many clients/users within the network.
+We are focusing on the "domain controller" which asssists in managing user accounts, permissions, and the overall security of a network kind of like the sheriff in a town.
+This is the very foundation needed for creating and deploying ActiveDirectoryville (Active Directory)......

 <h3>Environments and Technologies Used</h3>
 _____________________________________________